< Back

 Crucifixion.
 Wood, 38 x 41.

 On one side of the cross, the Virgin faints into the arms of two Holy Women.
 On the other side, St John stands with his hands clasped.
 At the foot of the cross, soldiers throw dice for Christ's clothes.
 The mounted soldier pointing with his baton is probably the centurion declaring 'Truly this was the Son of God'.
 The panel is damaged (the paint surface worn and cracked) and retouched.
 One of four small panels (quadretti) recorded in about 1680 in the Ducci collection at Sansepolcro; the others were a Flagellation, a Deposition and a Resurrection.
-Presumably parts of a predella, they may have come from the Sant’Agostino Altarpiece or another altarpiece from the same church.
+Presumably parts of a predella, they are likely to have come from the Sant’Agostino Altarpiece or another altarpiece from the same church.
 Having passed through the Colonna collection in Rome and the Doria collection in Milan, the Crucifixion was acquired by Bernard Berenson in 1914 and was later in the New York collections of Carl W. Hamilton and John D. Rockefeller Jr, who bequeathed it to the Frick in 1961.
 The execution is sometimes ascribed to an assistant of Piero.

 Paris.
 Louvre.